uQr/cordova-docs/tips-and-workarounds/android/security-05-26-2015/README.md

 2. Click the “Platforms” tab
 3. Enter the updated version of the Cordova CLI

 From this point forward you will be on the updated version of Cordova and its associated platforms.
+As a result, you can use these steps to update your project once the tools release has occurred.

+Further updates on the upcoming Cordova tools release can be found in the "News" section of the Apache Cordova site.